bloXroute-Labs/solana-trader-client-go/benchmark/txcompare/README.md

 # benchmark/txcompare

 Simultaneously submits transactions to each of the provided endpoints, then determines which transactions were accepted into blocks first and which were lost.
 Judges speed based on block number and position within block.
+Note that there is no correction for RPC endpoint distance, so you may find it informative to ping each endpoint beforehand to determine the fairness of this analysis

 ## Usage